ErikR87/Sln2Txt/README.md

 # Sln2Txt

 This tool analyzes the content of all C# files in a given Visual Studio Solution (.sln), excluding those in "bin" and "obj" directories.
 It outputs the path and content of each file to an output text file.
+It can be used to submit your Solution as single file to GPT 4 (code interpreter)

 ## Usage